 - Avoid fluid overload in the brain (brain edema)

 A baby with HIE should also be given brain cooling (hypothermia) treatment.
-Hypothermia is the only effective neuroprotective therapy currently available for treatment of neonatal encephalopathy / HIE.
+Hypothermia is the only effective neuroprotective therapy currently available for treatment of HIE.
 With this type of treatment, the baby’s brain is cooled down to a few degrees below normal.
-The treatment should begin within 6 hours after birth (or after injury) and may last up to 72 hours.
+The treatment should begin within six hours after birth (or after injury) and may last up to 72 hours.

 Stroke: A stroke is caused by blood flow to the brain becoming blocked or restricted.
 Trauma to the head, which can be caused by forceps or vacuum extractors, is one cause of stroke.
 Treatment of a stroke must occur immediately.
 Physicians must take actions to ensure that the baby has adequate oxygen and good circulation.
 IV fluids and anti-clotting medications may be given to reduce the risk of the baby having another stroke.
 Hypothermia treatment may improve neurological outcome after a stroke, and this can help prevent seizures.

-Brain infections: Infection of the central nervous system is a common cause of neonatal seizures and should be treated with broad-spectrum antibiotics at doses sufficient to treat meningitis.
-These types of infections include meningitis, encephalitis (including herpes encephalitis (HSV)) and cytomegalovirus.
+Brain infections: Infection of the central nervous system is a common cause of neonatal seizures and should be treated with broad-spectrum antibiotics.
+These types of infections include meningitis, encephalitis (including herpes encephalitis (HSV)), and cytomegalovirus.

 Metabolic problems, such as hypoglycemia: Metabolic problems are a treatable common cause of seizures, and testing for these disturbances is very easy.
 Hypoglycemia should be corrected immediately with a glucose solution given through an IV.
 Maintenance glucose treatments can be given after the fist treatment.
 Hypocalcemia is when there is low calcium in the baby’s blood.
 This can easily be treated with calcium gluconate or calcium chloride.
 Hypomagnesemia occurs when the magnesium level in the baby’s blood is too low, and it is often associated with hypocalcemia.
 The treatment is to give the baby a solution of magnesium sulfate, which can be repeated until normal magnesium levels are achieved.